 I am a Licensed Marriage and Family Therapist and Licensed Clinical Social Worker.
 I attended Western Kentucky University where I earned my undergraduate degree in Psychology with a minor in Family Studies.
 I then attended the University of Louisville where I earned my Master of Science in Social Work with a specialization in Couple and Family Therapy.

 My areas of interest include women’s mental health, anxiety, and trauma work.
 While I utilize many different strategies and methods in therapy, the emphasis of my practice is on Cognitive Behavioral Therapy.
 Our emotions, thoughts, and actions all interact and influence each other.
 Changes in the way we think can influence the way we feel and behave.
 Additionally, I utilize EMDR to help clients process and heal from trauma.
+I am also a Certified Clinical Trauma Professional.
 I see myself as a coach for my clients who have the ability to make positive changes in their lives but perhaps need to be pointed in the right direction.

 Vern Rickert, LCSW, LMFT, received his BA in Psychology from Bellarmine University in 1971, MSSW from the Kent School of Social Work; the University of Louisville in 1973, and a Post-Graduate certificate in Structural Family Therapy from the Department of Psychiatry; the University of Cincinnati in 1982.
 Mr. Rickert has previously served as the Director of Programs for Family & Children’s Counseling Centers.
 Mr. Rickert has over forty years of experience with non-profit organizations, clinical practice of marriage and family therapy, and supervision and training of professionals.